n0-computer/iroh/iroh-net-report/README.md

-# Iroh Netcheck
+# Iroh Net Report

-`iroh-netcheck` is a tool for generating detailed reports on network connectivity and configuration on the current host for nodes powered by [iroh].
+`iroh-net-report` is a tool for generating detailed reports on network connectivity and configuration on the current host for nodes powered by [iroh].
-`iroh-netcheck` evaluates key aspects of network performance and behavior, including NAT traversal capabilities, protocol availability, and relay server latencies.
+`iroh-net-report` evaluates key aspects of network performance and behavior, including NAT traversal capabilities, protocol availability, and relay server latencies.
 Key features include: